Jitendra-Bhavsar/Assignment_Create_Order/README.md

 ## Building Steps:-
 1) I have created 3 json files as a input (product_catalogue, costuer_detail, costumer_order)
 2) To read all json files i have created Input module.
-## minimum acceptance criteria:
+### minimum acceptance criteria:
-4) To reject the order which will get on public indian holyday and sunday, I have created holyday module.
+4) To reject the order which will get on public indian holyday and sunday, I have created holyday_validation_1 module.
-5) To satisfied condition 2nd and 3rd  I have created price_validation module.
+5) To satisfied condition 2nd and 3rd  I have created price_validation_3 module.
-6) To satisfied the 4th number criteria i have created product_available module.
+6) To satisfied the 4th number criteria i have created product_available_2 module.
 7) and after all three module run we will get final order list in Output module.
 8) after getting final order list we can pass the list to update_table module to update our product catalugue.
 9) When you run the update_table module, you can see the update stock of the product after order placed.  """